BUSINESS SPOTLIGHT

 Savannah Grooms covers Bowie as part of the UMD Local News Network.

 CORRECTION: This article was updated Nov.
-8 to correct the name of Shelba Peterson, whose last name was spelled differently in parts of the story.
+8 to correct the name of Shelba Peterson, whose last name was misspelled in parts of the story.

 More News from Bowie